e2tha-e/template-engine-comparison/README.md

 ### Imperative vs. Functional

-In the case of Feplet, "functional" could not simply mean "`map().filter().reduce()`", repeat.
-It also could not mandate that data structures, like arrays and plain objects, be treated as atomic units of immutable data.
-In Feplet, functions process data, their final forms being immutable, and append them to such data structures.
-Destroying and reinstantiating data structures any time new data needed to be added, would hamper performance for no benefit other than resembling other projects that treat data structures as atomic and immutable.
-JavaScript projects that destroy and reinstantiate data structures, _actually_ destroy those data structures and reinstantiate them in _actual_ new memory addresses, given that JavaScript is _not_ a purely functional language, and its implementations generally do not optimize functionally programmed instructions the way purely functional languages do.

 Imperative Feplet is actually pretty functional, given that it heavily and unavoidably employs recursion.
 The imperative parts are mostly for-loops.
 Functional Feplet replaces those for-loops with recursive functions.